bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 **Reminder**: If students need help with an async activity, encourage them to attend Office Hours.
 If they need more help, remind them that they can use Learning Assistants via the AskBCS bot.

+The following table contains a description of each lesson's portion of the module project and the corresponding key points that are taught:

 | Lesson | Description      | Key Points                                                                             |
 | ------ | ---------------- | -------------------------------------------------------------------------------------- |
 | 1      | Git Workflow     | Versioning with Git, `checkout` branches, sync with remote, resolve merge conflicts    |